22 Examples of Customer Retention Strategies That Actually Work

 There‘s a gamification element that shows how far through the buying experience your friend is, too, including a "nudge" button.
 If a friend adds a product to the cart but hasn’t completed checkout, you can send an email reminder about it.

 There are many different ways to conduct an effective customer retention program than just this single example.
-We'll walk through them with you below.
+I'll walk through them with you below.

 Customer Retention Program Ideas

 There are several types of customer retention programs you can start for your business.
-If you're not sure which is right for your company, here's a list of client retention programs you can implement to delight your existing customers.
+If you're not sure which is right for your company, I’ve curated this list of client retention programs you can implement to delight your existing customers.

 1. Onboarding Program

-Onboarding is a customer success function that teaches new customers how to use your product or service.
+Onboarding is a customer success function that teaches new customers how to use your product or service and enables them to get the right initial settings for them to start off strong in terms of adoption.

-Rather than learning by themselves, customers are taught by a company representative who personalizes the training according to their needs.
+Rather than learning by themselves, customers are taught by a company representative who personalizes the initial setup and training according to their business goals and use cases.

-This way, customers not only save time but also understand how the product can help them achieve goals.
+This program can help customers save time and help them understand how the product can achieve their overarching business goal.

-Onboarding programs are also an effective customer retention tool because it prevents churn with new customers.
-It ensures customers know how to utilize your products or services so they can complete their goals on time.
+I think onboarding programs are an effective customer retention tool because they prevent churn with new customers.
+Embedding customers within your product ensures adoption so they can complete their goals on time.

 Example: At HubSpot, we offer a one- to three-month onboarding process where company representatives work with customers once or twice a week.
 This helps keep our customers happy and provides insight into common roadblocks.